-6.3.4 K-mer classification
+7.3.4 K-mer classification

 Calculate the number of core, accessory, unique, (and phenotype specific) k-mer sequences.
 Because k-mer sequences of non-branching paths of the DBG graph are collapsed into a single node, k-mers are first uncompressed before they are counted.
-When --mode compressed is included, sequences are not uncompressed and considered as a single k-mer.
+When --compressed is included, sequences are not uncompressed and considered as a single k-mer.
 Nucleotide nodes with a 'degenerate' label contain letters other than the four non-ambiguous ones (A, T, C, G). and are ignored by this function.

---phenotype/-ph A phenotype name, used to identify phenotype specific k-mers.

---skip/-sk Exclude a selection of genomes.
-This automatically lowers the threshold for core k-mers.

---reference/-ref Only include a selection of genomes.
-This automatically lowers the threshold for core k-mers. --core-threshold/-ct Threshold (%) for (soft) core k-mers.
-Default is 100% of the genomes.

---unique-threshold/-ut Threshold (%) for unique/cloud k-mers.
-Default is a single genome, not a percentage. --phenotype-threshold/-pt Threshold (%) for phenotype specific/shared k-mers.
-Default is 100% of genomes with phenotype. --mode compressed Do not uncompress collapsed non-branching k-mers for k-mer counting.
+include/-i Only include a selection of genomes.
+This automatically lowers the threshold for core k -mers. exclude/-e Exclude a selection of genomes.
+This automatically lowers the threshold for core k-mers. phenotype/-p A phenotype name, used to identify phenotype specific k -mers. compressed Do not uncompress collapsed non-branching k -mers for k -mer counting. core-threshold Threshold (%) for (soft) core k -mers.
+Default is 100% of the genomes. unique-threshold Threshold (%) for unique/cloud k -mers.
+Default is a single genome, not a per- centage. phenotype-threshold Threshold (%) for phenotype specific/shared k-mers.
+Default is 100% of genomes with phenotype.